Struggling with composition? Download the free Photography Composition Cheatsheet →

 Join a group and be a prominent member there.
 This way, people will talk about you, and that itself is a form of promotion.

-1. Communication Agencies
+1. Communication agencies

 There are many types of agencies in the fields of Public Relations, Branding, Advertising, and Social Media.

+They constantly need content, and a large part of content marketing involves photography.
+These agencies can be your prospects.
 Get on Google or LinkedIn and search for people who work in agencies, then send them your portfolio and profile.

 Ask them to contact you should they need photographers.
 These agencies often prefer individual photographers to teams because individual workers are paid less.
+However, it is quite a hefty price for that individual worker compared to average earnings.

 Other than looking for people, you can also look for jobs on Freelancer.com, Fiverr, and other freelancing platforms.

-2. Company Marketing Division
+2. Company marketing division

 Marketing divisions, especially those in product-based companies like retail, dairy producers, and food chains, constantly need photos of their products for marketing purposes.

 This can be your opportunity.
 These days, the online space makes it much easier to connect with them.
+Company marketers are usually in contact with professional and seasoned photographers with significant reputations.

+Our tip here is to make sure that you communicate their message.
 Many photographers forget that their clients need something that captures attention, even though it has been promoted several times before.

 3. Influencers